Need-to-know guide: The RHI scheme

 A primary reason for the collapse of the Northern Ireland Executive in January 2017 was the RHI scheme.

-Democratic Unionist Party leader Arlene Foster was Stormont's enterprise minister when the flawed scheme was set up.
+Democratic Unionist Party (DUP) leader Arlene Foster was Stormont's enterprise minister when the flawed scheme was set up.

-When the scale of the scandal emerged in December 2016, political rivals blamed her for her role.
+When the scale of the scandal emerged in December 2016, political rivals blamed her and called for her to resign.

 It was alleged by Mr Bell - Mrs Foster's party colleague and successor as enterprise minister - that DUP advisers had prevented him from closing the scheme when its costs were rising rapidly, a claim that they denied.

-Political rivals called for Mrs Foster to resign but she said she had nothing to hide and refused to step aside.
+Mrs Foster said she had nothing to hide and refused to step aside.

-The then deputy first minister Martin McGuinness resigned over the DUP's handling of the scandal, triggering the collapse of the Stormont institutions.
+The then deputy first minister - Sinn Féin's Martin McGuinness - resigned over the DUP's handling of the scandal, triggering the collapse of the Stormont institutions.

 Approaching a year on from that, Northern Ireland remains without a devolved administration.